halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/server_farm/servers.md

 #### **Server**

 This option allows user to specify the IP address for the server for serving the request for the application.
-Users are allowed to specify the ssl session caching

     Accepted values: IP